Holonomic quantum computation: a scalable adiabatic architecture

-\paragraph{Analytical solution of the parallel transport equations: a universal set of holonomic gates.} In general, the path-ordered integral which determines the implemented unitary transformation $U$ cannot be computed analytically.
+In general, the path-ordered integral which determines the implemented unitary transformation $U$ cannot be computed analytically.
 However, for the Hamiltonian introduced above, we identify a set of loops where we can assign to every loop the corresponding unitary transformation in an analytical fashion.
 More concretely, we choose the complex transition amplitudes to be of the form $\Omega_a(t)=|\Omega_d|f(t)\, \omega_a$ for all $0\le a\le d-1$ with $\bm{\omega} \in \mathbb C^d$ an arbitrary constant unit-vector and $f(t) \in \mathbb C$ any closed loop in the complex plane with $f(0)=f(T)=0$ (see Fig.~\ref{fig:general_loop_integrands-a}).

 Letting every transition amplitude $\Omega_a(t)$ evolve along the same loop (up to a constant factor $\omega_a$) permits us to solve the parallel transport condition analytically to obtain the implemented unitary.
 Our first main result, that we show in Sec.~\ref{sec:methods-phase-sols}, states that when the previous path is followed adiabatically the single- and two-qudit quantum gates